Let’s have fun with gels! Keep reading to learn more.

 Flash gels are pieces of colored, heat-resistant plastic that you can place in front of your flash in order to change its color.
 They are very simple pieces of gear and very affordable.

-I actually bought a Neewer set with 30 different gels through Amazon, for US$15.
+I actually bought a set with 20 different gels (Adorama, Amazon).
 This kit comes with a carrying pouch and 3 attachment bands that fit almost any flash.
 The only flashes that I had trouble attaching the gels to were my Godox TT350s but I’ll just use a regular rubber band instead of the ones in the kit.
 You just place the attachment band around your speedlight’s head, then insert the gels between the band and flash, and you’re ready to go!

 Color Temperature Correction